5 key contact center AI features and their benefits What is an abandoned call?

 FCR is a measure of customer experience (CX), providing insight into ways to improve a company's CX strategy.
 It is also a good indicator of how responsive a company is and its operating cost efficiency.
 FCR drives other customer service-related metrics, such as customer satisfaction (CSAT), customer effort or the amount of effort a customer has to put in to interact with a business, customer interactions and average spend.

-Companies that focus on high FCR rates often find that improving FCR helps improve service speed and quality.
+Companies that focus on high FCR rates often find that improving their first call resolution helps improve service speed and quality.
 Calls or contacts that are resolved on the first call help organizations live up to customer service expectations.

-In general, call center metrics like FCR show organizations where issues occur and where their processes can be improved.
-Improving metrics like FCR and the processes they measure improves a business's bottom line.
+In general, contact center metrics such as FCR show organizations where issues occur and where their processes can be improved, which improves a business's bottom line.
 When processes are made more efficient, companies can cut down on customer support costs.

 FCR can apply to all customer contact channels and first interactions.
 It can be used to measure a company's ability to provide service across all communication channels.